GridOPTICS/GridPACK/docs/markdown/required/LINUX_BASICS.md

   cmake -version
 ```

-Again, if the version is below 3.5.0, you may need to build your own version of
-CMake.

 [CMake](http://www.cmake.org/) projects are designed to be built outside of the
 source code location.
 In the source directory of a GridPACK release
 (GRIDPACK/src) create a subdirectory to use as the location of the build.
 (In